kahmali/meteor-restivus/README.md

 the `user.profile`.
 All route and endpoint options are identical to those described for all other collections above.
-No options have been configured in the examples below; however, it is highly recommended that role permissions be setup (or at the absolute least, authentication required) for the `delete` and `deleteAll` endpoints.
+No options have been configured in the examples below; however, it is highly recommended that role permissions be setup (or at the absolute least, authentication required) for the `delete` endpoint.
 Below are sample requests and responses for the users collection.

 Create collection: